2 people favorited this theater

 Originally opened in 1865 as the Masonic Music Hall, a melodrama theatre.
 The original architect is unknown.
 It underwent alterations by architect W.V.
 Thompson in 1871, re-opening as a 1,000 seat theatre on 28th August 1871.
 It was re-named Theatre Royal in 1874.

 The Eden Theatre was the main theatre in Bishop Auckland for many years, but it did have some use as a cinema.
+Over the years many famous artistes have appeared at the Eden Theatre, including: Charlie Chaplin.
+G.H.
+Elliot and Harry Lauder.
 It was taken over by the Newcastle based Essoldo group of cinemas in 1947, and they continued to operate the building mainly as a theatre, with some cinema use and for a short while as a bingo club.

-The Eden Theatre was closed in 1964, and after a short period of use again as a bingo club until 1969, it then remained empty and unused for five years.
+The Eden Theatre was closed on 8th July 1961.
+It re-opened on 14th January 1962 and finally closed on 31st August 1963.
+It then became a bingo club until 1969.
+It then remained empty and unused for five years.
 It was demolished in 1974 for a road widening scheme.
 Today there is a plaque on a wall commemorating the site of the theatre.

 Just login to your account and subscribe to this theater